bigabdoul/PowerConsole/README.md

             {
                 // Create a new instance of the UserInfo class and initialize
                 // its properties with the responses of the previous prompts.
-                // CreateObject<T> as an extension method defined in the
+                // CreateObject<T> is an extension method defined in the
                 // static SmartConsoleExtensions class.
                 var user = MyConsole.CreateObject<UserInfo>();